AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Conclusion

 Despite its strengths, the model has certain limitations.
 Its prediction range is confined to $Q = [0,1]$, with an image upper bound of $1.5$ and a maximum noise threshold of $0.1$.
 Extending its applicability requires data normalization to match input conditions with the training domain, adding preprocessing steps and complexity.
 Moreover, while the model excels in regions requiring substantial control, it tends to overestimate control requirements in low control zones.
 This bias arises from the underrepresentation of rare, low noise orbits in the training dataset.
 Addressing this issue involves augmenting the dataset with samples that better capture low control dynamics.

 We also explored the trade-off between data volume, predictive accuracy, and computation time for safety functions composing of $1000$ points.
 As shown in Table~\ref{tab:model_performance_summary}, increasing sample size generally improves accuracy and robustness but at the cost of increased training time and computational demands.
-For example, the $1000$ point model achieved an MSE that was only $3.6\%$ higher than the $2000$ point model, yet it performed predictions $2.84$ times faster.
 These results suggest that selecting an optimal balance between sampled points and computational cost can yield efficient and accurate performance tailored to specific applications.
 Further research could explore strategies such as adaptive sampling and padding to enhance model performance with limited or imbalanced data.

 In conclusion, the proposed transformer-based framework offers a robust, model free solution for estimating the minimum control value required to maintain an initial condition of a map exhibit transient chaos within a region $Q$ indefinitely.